helenst/helenst.github.io/cv.md

 ---
 ## Profile

-Freelance programmer with over a decade of experience developing high quality software using a wide range of technologies.
+Freelance programmer with over two decades of experience developing high quality software using a wide range of technologies.

 Key projects include research software management tools for UCL, a technical refresh of the Pointbank incentives platform and building the BBC Weather website.